yeppog/tp/docs/UserGuide.md

 ### Completing a task: `task done`

-Completes an existing task in the task list
+Completes an existing task in the task list, or marks it as not done if already done.

 **Format:**

 `task done INDEX`

 - Completes the task at the specified INDEX.
 The index refers to the index number shown in the displayed task list.
 The index must be a positive integer 1,2,3 …

+- If the task at the specified INDEX is already done, this command should un-complete the task, marking it as not done.

 **Example:**